-- NIOSH collected samples for three APR models stockpiled at Facility Two.
-Facility Two's inventory included APRs that are classified as N95 filtering facepiece respirators (FFRs).
-Samples were collected from two different manufacturing models: 1) 3M 1860 (three different manufacturing years) and 2) Gerson 1730 (one manufacturing year) (Table 1). - Upon reviewing the detailed APR inventories and storage location by lot within Facility Two, two different manufacturing lots for each model were identified and sampled within Facility Two.
+- Facility One's inventory included APRs that are classified as N95 filtering facepiece respirators (FFRs).
+Samples were collected from three different manufacturing models1: 1) 3M 1860 (two different manufacturing years); 2) Gerson 1730; and 3) Medline/Alpha ProTech (APT) NON275012 (Table 1). - Upon reviewing the detailed APR inventories and storage location by lot within Facility One, two different manufacturing lots for each model were identified and sampled within Facility One.
 Two lots were sampled to evaluate and attempt to account for inter-lot variation.
-Products were sampled and shipped to the NIOSH facility overnight to reduce exposure to non-climate-controlled conditions.
+Products were collected and shipped to the NIOSH facility overnight to reduce exposure to non-climate-controlled conditions.

-&lt;sup>1 Based on the other nine collaborating stockpiles' inventories, these two models were sampled in order to compare performance within common respirator models when stored under disparate conditions.
+1 Based on the other nine collaborating stockpiles' inventories, these three models were sampled in order to compare performance within common respirator models when stored under disparate conditions.